Strikingly is an unusual website builder with a focus on designing mobile-friendly single-page websites.

 Experienced users might prefer to jump right in, and Strikingly's familiar interface makes that relatively straightforward.
 Click on objects to view their properties and edit them, tap the Preview button to check the results and select Help if you get stuck.
 It's not difficult, and most people will be exploring and learning about the service within a few minutes.

 The right-hand side of the screen is reserved for a view of the current page.
-The editor overlays some buttons on this, allowing you to change layouts, provide a new background (with video support), and more.
+The editor overlays some buttons on this, allowing you to change layouts, provide a new background (including video support), and more.
 But otherwise the page looks much as it will in your browser, and a few elements work in the same way (clicking the menu buttons will scroll to their page sections).

 Editing in Strikingly is more about working with prebuilt components than going your own way.
 For example, one section in our template contained two images, the first with text to the right, and the other underneath with text to the left.
-The editor allowed us to replace and edit the images, enter and reformat text, customize the layout (alignment, whether we preferred columns or rows, should the media be on the left or right) and more.
+The editor allowed us to replace and edit the images, enter and reformat text, customise the layout (alignment, whether we preferred columns or rows, should the media be on the left or right) and more.
 But we couldn't add a new element which didn't fit the section format, like a button, or tweak existing elements by resizing or dragging them.

 While this is restrictive, it ensures the editor is very easy-to-use, and Strikingly probably has enough sections to keep many users happy.
 In a click or two you can add images, galleries, videos, social feeds, forms, a store, a blog and more.

 Heading off to Strikingly's Settings dialog reveals some interesting advanced tweaks.
 Pro account holders can define custom actions which might be visible to users on a mobile device (calling, texting, finding directions).
 You're able to use a custom Favicon (the icon for your site in a browser tab), and set the icon used when your site is shared on social media.
-And a Collaboration feature allows inviting colleagues or friends to help develop the site.
+A Collaboration feature allows inviting colleagues or friends to help develop the site.
 Everyone gets their own login, which means there's no need to share your password with others.

 Whatever you add or tweak, Strikingly does a good job of protecting you from accidents and mistakes.
 It automatically saves your work every minute or two, ensuring that whatever happens, you'll never lose too much if something goes wrong.
 And even after saving, you can keep tapping Undo to reverse all your recent changes.

-Strikingly supports only the most basic of media types.
 You can add images, videos and galleries, access SoundCloud content, YouTube and Vimeo movies, and embed other content via the custom HTML box.
 That's not bad, but it can't compete with the best of the competition.

-It's easy to add a Strikingly blog to your page, as it's just another content section, and the process of creating your first post is just as straightforward.
+It's easy to add a blog to your page, as it's just another content section, and the process of creating your first post is just as straightforward.

 While this looks very basic, check the settings and you'll find a few surprises.
 A Strikingly Subscriptions feature allows visitors to subscribe to your blog, for instance.
 The service collects email addresses and can send excerpts of any future posts with a click.